Kulltero/Rust.Community/README.md

 ---
 ### Disclaimer
 The README & Documentation is Community maintained.
-It aims to give Developers a starting Point and educate them on effectively using CUIs for their Projects
+It aims to give Developers a starting Point and educate them on effectively using CUIs for their Projects.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTUyMTA1OSwyMDczNzI4OTU4LDE5MD
+eyJoaXN0b3J5IjpbLTU0MjI2OTAzLDIwNzM3Mjg5NTgsMTkwNj
-Y3ODg1MzksODQ4OTMyNzY5LC00NDkyNzQ5NDMsLTIwMTU4MTE3
+c4ODUzOSw4NDg5MzI3NjksLTQ0OTI3NDk0MywtMjAxNTgxMTc0
-NDUsLTExNDQwODA1NzMsLTIxMjY0NzIzMDVdfQ==
+NSwtMTE0NDA4MDU3MywtMjEyNjQ3MjMwNV19
 -->